Bosch-0/Project-Muggle/docs/icon_policy.md

 such as JPEG.

 ### Source files (SVG)
-Source SVG files should be added to `src/qt/res/src` at a 24 x 24 px size.
+Source SVG files should be added to `src/qt/res/src` at 24 x 24px.

 ### Production files (PNG)
-Production PNG files should be added to `src/qt/res/icons` at 24 x 24 px size.
+Production PNG files should be added to `src/qt/res/icons` at 24 x 24px.

 **Optimizing PNGs:** All production PNG files are to be optmized before being added to Bitcoin Core.
 Optimizing PNG files removes various color profiles, ancillary (alla) and text chunks resulting in a reduction in size of the image file losslessly (without a lowered image quality).
 Various PNG optimizers exist,